-The History of MHA of AZ
+The History of MHA-AZ

-Mental Health America of Arizona (MHA AZ), established in 1954, has a longstanding commitment to promoting mental health and well-being across the state.
+Mental Health America of Arizona (MHA-AZ), established in 1954, has a longstanding commitment to promoting mental health and well-being across the state.
 As Arizona’s oldest organization dedicated to all aspects of mental health, MHA AZ has played a pivotal role in education, advocacy, and the shaping of public policy.

 1954: Establishment